Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: User Study Results

 \subsubsection{Writing Support and Surface-Level Editing Tasks}

-Tasks such as revising writing for grammar and style (T4), formatting citations and bibliographies (T2), and giving feedback on draft writing (T12) show some of the highest desired automation levels across all tasks.
-These activities are procedural and rule-based, making them well suited for AI assistance in principle.
-Nevertheless, actual usage remains consistently lower than desired.
-This gap suggests that, despite recognizing AI’s potential utility, participants may exercise caution in practice, possibly due to concerns about correctness, formatting conventions, or adherence to academic norms.
+Grammar revision (T4), citation formatting (T2), and draft feedback (T12) exhibit some of the highest desired automation levels.
+As procedural and rule-based activities, they are well suited to AI assistance.
+However, actual usage remains lower than desired, suggesting caution related to correctness, formatting standards, and academic norms.